aphalo/ggpp/README.md

 ## Examples

-The plots below exemplify some of the things that ‘ggpp’ makes possible or makes easier to code compared to ‘ggplot’ used by itself.
+The plots below exemplify some of the things that ‘ggpp’ makes possible or makes easier to code compared to ‘ggplot’ used on its own.
 Additional examples including several combining ‘ggpp’ and ‘ggrepel’ are provided in the package vignette.